EricThomson/ez-save/readme.md

 # ezsaver
-Lightweight tool to simplify saving/loading stuff in Jupyter notebooks.
+Lightweight tool to simplify saving/loading stuff in Python.

 ## Installation
 Install with pip